roahmlab/kinova_robust_control_docker/README.md

 ---
 ## Rules
-If you have any questions or suggestions, please email Bohao Zhang `(jimzhang@umich.edu)`.
+If you have any questions or suggestions, please raise them in [Issues](https://github.com/roahmlab/kinova_control_docker/issues).
 We will get back to you as soon as possible.